 Threat actors research their executive target thoroughly to make sure their spoofed email is as convincing as possible, so it stands more chance of succeeding.
 They prey on users’ implicit trust of their seniors to coerce them into providing commercially sensitive information, personal information, or bank account details.

-These deceitful requests often convey a sense of urgency, and imply the interaction can only be carried out via email – the victim therefore has no time to question the validity of the request, and to confirm if it’s genuine from the CEO.
+These deceitful requests often convey a sense of urgency, and imply the interaction can only be carried out via email – the victim therefore has no time to question the validity of the request, and to confirm if it’s genuinely from the CEO.

 The opposite of CEO fraud, whaling targets senior executives rather than impersonating them.
 These targets are often the decision-makers in a business, who have the authority to give the go-ahead on financial transactions and business decisions, without further levels of approval.

 These phishing attacks are thoroughly researched, containing personalised information about the company or individual, and are written in the company’s tone, adopting fluent business terminology that’s well-known to the VIP.

 Like CEO fraud, these attacks convey a sense of urgency – if a senior executive knows something isn’t urgent, it won’t get actioned immediately and may easily get forgotten about.